 There are documented harms from screening as follows:

 - The possibility of serious test-related complications, which may be immediate (e.g., perforation with colonoscopy) or delayed (e.g., potential carcinogenesis from radiation exposure).

 - A false-positive screening test result, which may cause anxiety and lead to additional invasive diagnostic procedures.

-- Overdiagnosis, or the identification of a low-risk cancer that would never have been diagnosed in the absence of screening.
+- Overdiagnosis, or the identification of a low-risk cancer that would not have significant health consequences in a patient's lifetime.